horihiro/azure-functions-python-opencv-example/README.md

 # azure-functions-python-opencv-example
-This is **unofficial** sample project of Azure Functions for python wihh OpenCV
+This is **unofficial** sample project of Azure Functions for python with OpenCV

 1. Clone this repository